knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

 ![Image11](images/image11.png)

 In order to properly use the `textblob` library, you need to download the corpora, which is a large collection of text data that is used to train the sentiment analysis model.
-You can do this by creating a new file called `setup.py`, knative function will ensure that the `setup.py` file is executed after the dependencies have been installed.
+You can do this by creating a new file called `setup.py`, Knative function will ensure that the `setup.py` file is executed after the dependencies have been installed.

 The `setup.py` file should contain the following code for your bookstore: